Our Blog

 Now you know the why, what and how of creating a logo design questionnaire, let’s dive into the questions for your form.
 So, what questions should you ask when designing a logo?

-Your questionnaire’s length depends on your business strategy.
+Your logo intake form's length depends on your business strategy.
 If you’re trying to do lots of projects at a lower price, you might want to get all the info for their logo and branding upfront.

 If you are doing higher-priced logo design projects where you include brand strategy discussions, the questionnaire might just be an initial filter to weed out low value clients and (or) to give you enough info for an in-person meeting.